kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 To get a basic understanding of Kluctl, I suggest to visit the [kluctl.io](https://kluctlio) website and read through the documentation and tutorials, for example the [microservices demo tutorial](https://kluctl.io/docs/guides/tutorials/microservices-demo/).
-As an alternative, you can watch [this video](https://www.youtube.com/watch?v=9LoYLjDjOdg) from the Rawkode Academy YouTube channel which shows a hands-on demo session.
+As an alternative, you can watch [Hands-on Introduction to kluctl](https://www.youtube.com/watch?v=9LoYLjDjOdg) from the Rawkode Academy YouTube channel which shows a hands-on demo session.

 There is also a [Kluctl delivery scenario](https://github.com/podtato-head/podtato-head/tree/main/delivery/kluctl)